addressing mass timber challenges

 what-is-gripmetal-image

-GripMetal is a thin sheet of metal with thousands of precisely formed hooks covering a single or dual side.
+GripMetal is a thin sheet of metal with thousands of precision-formed hooks, single or double-sided.

 Forming a single composite material transferring the shear strength, tensile force, and ductility of metal to wood.